The Velvet Underground: Post-VU developments (1972–1990)

 Reed, Cale and Nico teamed up at the beginning of 1972 to play a concert in Paris at the Bataclan club.
 This concert was bootlegged, and finally received an official release as Le Bataclan '72 in 2003.
-Before that, Cale and Nico had developed solo careers.
-Nico had also begun a solo career with Cale producing a majority of her albums.
+Before that, Cale and Nico had developed solo careers, with Cale producing a majority of Nico's albums.
 Reed started his solo career in 1972 after a brief sabbatical.
 Sterling Morrison was a professor for some time, teaching Medieval Literature at the University of Texas at Austin, then became a tugboat captain in Houston for several years.
 Moe Tucker raised a family before returning to small-scale gigging and recording in the 1980s; Morrison was in several touring bands, including Tucker's band.

 Yule subsequently toured with Lou Reed and played on the latter's Sally Can't Dance album, and Yule (at Reed's request) also contributed guitar and bass tracks to Reed's album Coney Island Baby, which can be heard in the Bonus Edition of the album (released in 2002).
 Yule became a member of American Flyer, then dropped out of the music industry altogether before reappearing in the early 2000s.

-In 1985 Polydor released the album VU, which collected unreleased recordings that might have constituted the band's fourth album for MGM in 1969 but had never been released.
+In 1985, Polydor released the album VU, which collected unreleased recordings that might have constituted the band's fourth album for MGM in 1969 but had never been released.
 Some of the songs had been recorded when Cale was still in the band.
 More unreleased recordings of the band, some of them demos and unfinished tracks, were released in 1986 as Another View.

-On July 18, 1988, Nico died of a cerebral haemorrhage following a bicycle accident.
+On July 18, 1988, at age 49, Nico died of a cerebral hemorrhage following a bicycle accident in Ibiza, Spain.

 Czech dissident playwright Václav Havel was a fan of the Velvet Underground, ultimately becoming a friend of Lou Reed.
 Though some attribute the name of the 1989 "Velvet Revolution", which ended more than 40 years of Communist rule in Czechoslovakia, to the band, Reed pointed out that the name Velvet Revolution derives from its peaceful nature—that no one was "actually hurt" during those events.
 Reed has also given at least one radio interview where he stated that it was called the Velvet Revolution because all of the dissidents were listening to the Velvet Underground leading up to the overthrow, and this music was an inspiration for the events that followed.
 After Havel's election as president, first of Czechoslovakia and then the Czech Republic, Reed visited him in Prague.
 On September 16, 1998, at Havel's request, Reed performed in the White House at a state dinner in Havel's honor hosted by President Bill Clinton.